Appointing a Deputy for property and affairs

 Our range of services include:

-- Providing Witness Statements of Court of Protection and Deputyship costs where these may be recoverable in a personal injury or clinical negligence claim.
+- Providing Witness Statements of Court of Protection and Deputyship costs where these may be recoverable in a personal injury or clinical negligence claim and

 - Advice on the interaction of welfare issues (such as deprivation of liberty) with property and affairs deputyship.